-A refrigerator infested with cockroaches is one of the worst things that could happen in your home.
+A refrigerator infested with cockroaches is one of the worst things that could happen to you.

-We understand that roaches in the fridge are a problem you need an instant solution to.
+We understand that roaches in the fridge are a problem you need to solve instantly.

-This article will tell you how to remove cockroaches from your fridge, how to prevent them from entering further, and what is actually causing an infestation.
+This article will tell you how to eliminate cockroaches from your fridge, how to prevent them from entering further, and what is actually causing an infestation.

 Roaches live in warm, moist, and humid places.

-A worn gasket on the door, or a habit of not properly closing the door, also gives easy entry to the roach.
+A worn gasket on the door, or the fridge door not closing properly, also gives easy entry to the roach.

 A combination of unclean fridge and easy access can cause a cockroach infestation in your refrigerator.

-Regular cleaning of the fridge should curb your problem of roaches but if the infestation is too much, some steps you can take for immediate cure are:
+Regular cleaning of the fridge should curb your problem of roaches, but if the infestation is too much, these are some of the steps you can take for immediate solution:

-You can also use sticky traps (like HARRIS Roach Glue Traps) to capture and kill the cockroaches.
+- You can also use traps to capture and kill the cockroaches.
 You can place these in areas around the fridge where the roach infestation can be seen.

-You can also use natural repellants like neem, bay leaves, and peppermint oil to repel roaches.
+- You can also use natural repellants like neem, bay leaves, and peppermint oil to repel roaches.
 These are preferred as you are dealing with food.
-Check these below mentioned essential oils if you want to know their price.

-You can also dust a little boric acid around the refrigerator to prevent the entry of roaches into your fridge.
-Do not use this inside the fridge as it’s a chemical substance and not good for health.
+- You can also dust a little boric acid around the refrigerator to prevent the entry of roaches.
+Do not use this inside the fridge as it’s a chemical substance and can prove fatal.

-Regular cleanliness is the best way to keep roaches permanently out of your fridge.
-But it that is not helping you could use some additional preventive measures.
+Regular cleanliness is the best way to keep roaches out of your fridge permanently.
+But if that is not helping, you could use some additional preventive measures like:

 Precautions to Take While Getting Rid of Roaches in Fridge